-- In October 2021, we acquired the student loan servicing business from Navient, rebranded as Aidvantage.
-Future payments are based upon volumes, up to a maximum payment of \$65.0 million.
-At March 31, 2024, and September 30, 2023, the Aidvantage contingent consideration was \$ 2.8 million and \$7.5 million, respectively. - In January 2022, we acquired BZ Bodies Limited.
+- In October 2021, we acquired the student loan servicing business from Navient, which we rebranded as Aidvantage.
+Payments were based upon volumes, up to a maximum payment of \$65.0 million.
+At September 30, 2023, the Aidvantage contingent consideration was \$7.5 million.
+This liability was settled in the third quarter of this fiscal year. - In January 2022, we acquired BZ Bodies Limited.
 Future payments were based upon the performance of the business through December 2023, up to a maximum payment of \$2.5 million (£2.0 million British Pounds).
-At September 30, 2023, we recorded a contingent consideration liability for the maximum payment, which we made in the second quarter of fiscal year 2024.
+At September 30, 2023, we recorded a contingent consideration liability for the maximum payment, which we paid in the second quarter of fiscal year 2024.